javierDev404/tinDog/README.md

 # tinDog
-Tin Dog was first project in Bootcamp.
-Project focus on HTML and CSS
+<p>Tin Dog was first project in Bootcamp.
+The projcet was to ensure basic understanding of HTML and CSS